karomancer/portfolio-nextjs/site/src/content/portfolio/supergood.md

 [Supergood](https://supergood.ai/) closes that gap.
 You walk through a portal once while it records the network traffic happening underneath, and from that recording it generates a fully managed API and a set of tools an agent can call.
 When the portal changes later and the integration breaks, Supergood notices, explains what happened, and patches it.

-The founders, [Alex Klarfeld](https://www.linkedin.com/in/alexklarfeld/) and [Calvin Zheng](https://www.linkedin.com/in/zhengcalvin/), brought me on to redesign and rebuild their marketing landing page from scratch.
+Supergood's founder, [Alex Klarfeld](https://www.linkedin.com/in/alexklarfeld/), brought me on to redesign and rebuild the marketing landing page from scratch.
 The tricky part was that it had to talk to two pretty different audiences at once, people building agents who want managed tools to call at scale, and developers who just need a reliable API for a portal that doesn't have one, all without splitting the page down the middle.

+All of this was part of a bigger repositioning: Supergood was shifting its whole pitch to lead with agents, and the tagline was moving away from the old "Unofficial APIs, officially maintained." toward what's live now, "Agent tools for enterprise portals."
+And it wasn't a soft, whenever-it's-ready project, Alex needed the page out by April 1st to line up with an investor update, so there was a real, externally-fixed deadline on it.

 ## The Project